andgineer/TRegExpr/docs/index.rst

 Rules (templates) can be changed without your program recompilation.

-The library source code is compatible with Delphi 2-7, Borland C++ Builder 3-6, FreePascal.
+The library can be compiled by Delphi 2-7, Borland C++ Builder 3-6, FreePascal.

 Reviews